 - course literature

 - doctoral theses and other theses

 You can write into the Helka search box for example the name of the book or author name, journal name, the name of database, or keywords and subject headings.
-The Helka search will suggest material that corresponds to your search terms under the search box, and you can select the result that matches your query the best.

 Examples of databases available to you: